 All students must take these subjects

-Science – choice of Double or Triple Award courses
+Science – Double or Triple Award [6 periods a week]

 THE OPTIONS SUBJECTS

 Each option subject is studied for 3 periods a week.
 Students may opt for one of the following pathways

 Geography or History /French or Spanish and one other free choice